jywang919/CheckOutProduct/README.md

 #To run in bulk mode with savings:

-java -cp checkout.jar com.wang.test.checkout.CheckOutBulk xx
+java -cp checkout.jar com.wang.test.checkout.CheckOutBulk save

 #To run in interactive mode